opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Creating alerting monitors with Dashboard

 By default, when you begin to create the alert monitor workflow using the Dashboard app, you are presented with a menu-driven interface.
 This interface provides a range of options, displayed in full screen, pop-up, pull-down, or dropdown, to define the metrics to monitor, set thresholds, customize triggers that automate workflows, and generate actions when conditions are met.
-Currently, you can create query-level monitors only.
+Currently, you can create [per query monitors]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/monitors/#monitor-types) only.

 #### To create an alerting monitor